aFarkas/lazysizes/README.md

 ##<a id="include-early"></a>Tip: Where/How to include lazySizes
 While lazy loading is a great feature, it is important for users that crucial inview images are loaded as fast as possible.
 (Most users start to interact with a page after inview images are loaded.)

-In case you normally combine all your scripts into one large script and add this to the bottom of your page.
-It can be better for perceived performance to generate two or sometimes more script packages.

-One small package, which includes all scripts which have heavy influence on the content or the UI and another larger one which includes the normal behavior of the page.
+In case you normally combine all your scripts into one large script and add this to the bottom of your page, it can be better for perceived performance to generate two or sometimes more script packages: One small package, which includes all scripts which have heavy influence on the content or the UI and another larger one which includes the normal behavior of the page.

-This smaller script, which should include lazySizes must than be placed before the other script(s) (even in the head) to load the crucial content as fast possible.
+This smaller script, which should include lazySizes, must than be placed before the other script(s) (even in the head) to load the crucial content as fast possible.

 ##Why lazysizes
 In the past I often struggled using lazy image loaders, because the "main check function" is called repeatedly and with a high frequency.
 Which makes it hard to fulfill two purposes runtime and memory efficiency.
 And looking into the source code of most so called lazy loaders often also unveils lazy developers...

-But in a world of responsive retina optimized images on the one hand and JS widgets like carousels or tabs (a lot of initially hidden images) on the other hand lazy loading images becomes more and more important.
-And therefore I created this project.
-And in fact **lazysizes** is different:
+But in a world of responsive retina optimized images on the one hand and JS widgets like carousels or tabs (a lot of initially hidden images) on the other hand lazy loading images becomes more and more important, so I created this project.

+**lazysizes** is different:

-Due to the fact, that it is designed to be invoked with a high frequency and therefore works highly efficient, it was possible to hook into all kind of events as also add a mutationobserver and therefore this lazyloader works as a simple drop in solution, you simply write/render your markup and no matter whether the ``.lazyload`` element was added by AJAX or revealed by a JS or CSS animation it will be picked up by **layzsizes**.
+Due to the fact, that it is designed to be invoked with a high frequency and therefore works highly efficient, it was possible to hook into all kinds of events as a mutationobserver meaning this lazyloader works as a simple drop in solution - you simply write/render your markup and no matter whether the ``.lazyload`` element was added by AJAX or revealed by a JS or CSS animation it will be picked up by **layzsizes**.

 ```html
 <!-- responsive example: -->